Designing an Engineering Strategy

 Engineering Strategy

-The company has to buy hardware in advance to supply the customer needs, creating a bottleneck and being unable to serve our scalable needs on-demand.
+The company has to buy hardware in advance to supply customer needs, creating a bottleneck and being unable to serve our scalable needs on-demand.

-A Big Ball of Mud that doesnโt allow us to move fast enough to serve our clients needs
+A Big Ball of Mud that doesn’t allow us to move fast enough to serve our clients’ needs.

-The need to move from on-demand hardware to the cloud
+The need to move from on-demand hardware to the cloud.

 What could prevent us from achieving the business goals?

-Which are the barriers that are impeding us from reaching our goals?
+What are the barriers that are impeding us from reaching our goals?

 Where do we have more friction?